Reggie-Ibe/lilly-recruitment-challenge/DOCUMENTATION.md

 2) Set up environment, explored potential dependencies, imported them and ran Postman test.

-3) Enhance the backend by scripting components I deemed necessary to meet the objectives (Endpoint, Display and Fetch meds, Table, Stats, Data Manipulation & Validation Methods)
+3) Enhance the backend by scripting components I deemed necessary to meet the objectives (Endpoint, Display and Fetch meds, Table, Stats, Data Manipulation & Validation Method)

 4) Moved to the frontend, and designed the interface with HTML, and CSS (Added Tables, and a Form with validation as the user-friendly solution)